Second generation of world's best-selling electric car gets more range and more expensive.

 Sales will begin in January 2018 of the car that will do battle with the new Tesla Model 3.

-Today, despite its oddball looks and ageing appearance, the Leaf still commands around 50 percent of new EV sales in the UK.
+Today, despite its oddball looks and aging appearance, the Leaf still commands around 50 percent of new EV sales in the UK.
 By making the new model far more stylish and less quirky, Nissan is hopeful this can be grown further, despite the arrival of ever-more all-electric rivals.

 Added new tech will be an extra draw: the new Leaf is the first Nissan to have the firm's ProPILOT autonomous drive tech onboard.
 A first-generation self-driving system, it allows in-lane autonomy, taking over steering, acceleration and braking at speeds between 19-62mph.
 Perfect for making motorways less stressful.